ThomasMiras/Bookmakerspy/README.md

 ## Project context
 This project was completed throughout the June 2021 data science continuous training session with the training organization [Datascientest.com](https://datascientest.com/).</br>
 ## Goal
 Focusing on English Premier League football matches datasets (2014/15-2017/18), this project aims at coming up with a process that could assist sports betting app users getting to a better-informed guess about a betting outcome.
-In order to progress on this goal, we attempted to address two challenges: predicting the matches outcome, and beating the bookmakers so as to earn money against their odds.
+In order to progress on this goal, we attempted to address two challenges: predicting the matches outcome and comparing with bookmakers predictions, so as to come up with a betting strategy.
 ## Models and packages
 We experimented and compared the results for several classification machine learning models:</br>
 * Logistic regression